nptscot/npw/web/src/manual/index.md

 Upon completion of the network, a final report can be created, and the data exported.

+If you have any questions not answered by this manual, please email the NPW maintainer at <a href="mailto:dabreegster@gmail.com">dabreegster@gmail.com</a>.

 ## Structure of the tool

 The NPW is intended to guide users through the process of creating a network, using a step-by-step approach.
 However, it does not force users to stick to a linear approach rigidly.